biplavpoudel/MongoDB-Atlas-Administration/README.md

    endscript
 }
 ```
-We then restart the mongod service with: `systemctl restart mongod`
+We then restart the mongod service with: `systemctl restart mongod`.

+**Note**: The MongoDB configuration file and the **logrotate** script have the same filename.
+The following file should be created in `/etc/logrotate.d/` and named `mongod.conf`.

 #### 4. Testing the logrotate Configuration
 To test the logrotate configuration, we issue a **SIGUSR1** signal to the mongod process while watching the log in real-time:
 ```